 - 2 tsp lemon zest (or more, if you like extra lemon flavour)

-- 1.5 cups blueberries (frozen work great)
+- 1.5 cups blueberries fresh or frozen**

 Preheat oven to 400 degrees F.

 Wash and zest your lemon(s).
-My lemons were large and juicy so I only needed one.
-After you zest the lemon, microwave it for 15 seconds before you juice it (it will release more juice).
+My lemons were large and juicy so I only needed one.***

 In a medium sized bowl, combine yogurt, honey, melted butter, eggs, vanilla and lemon juice.
 Stir well to combine.